jeffreybergier/Previous-Fork/readme.previous.txt

   > Fixes bug that caused stuck modifier keys after using shortcuts.
   > Fixes bug that caused sporadic display errors in the boot options dialog.

+Previous v3.1:
+  > Adds support for Apple Desktop Bus keyboard and mouse.
+  > Improves accuracy of the memory map for ROM and video memory.
+  > Improves key mapping for Backquote and Backslash.
+  > Fixes bug that caused kernel panics on 68040 during network transfers.

  7) Running Previous
  -------------------